Introduction / History

-Many Arubans whose origins began in Africa and others, who have taken these practices upon themselves from their influence, are involved in numerous superstitious and religious traditions.
-Plethoras of superstitious rituals are practiced in many aspects of their lives.
+Many Arubans whose origins began in Africa and others, who have taken these practices upon themselves from their influence, are involved in numerous religious traditions.
+Plethoras of rituals are practiced in many aspects of their lives.
 Some of the rituals are rooted in occult beliefs but others are not clearly linked to a religion.

 Fortune telling and gambling are extremely popular in the daily lives of indigenous Arubans.
 Many rituals govern the 'proper' practice of these vices.

 Christianity is practiced in Aruba along with many other religions including Islam, Buddhism, Hinduism, Judaism, and traditional religions.

 What are Their Needs?

 Like any nation, Aruba needs clear, accurate, and consistent presentation of the Bible for evangelism and instruction.
 Combating the depth and concentration of ritualism and folk beliefs in the local culture will be an on-going struggle for any group seeking the spread God's good news.

 Pray that God will be active in revealing Himself to the Aruban people as well as throughout the world.

 Pray that workers will be sent to this field of opportunity.

 |Profile Source: Wallace Revels|